-The Port of Hamburg is a universal port, offering handling facilities suitable for every type of cargo, from containerised general cargo to bulk cargo, from project and plant to liquids.
+The Port of Hamburg is an all-purpose port, offering handling facilities suitable for every type of cargo - from containerised general cargo to bulk cargo, from project and plant to liquids.
 There are special terminals for reusable waste products and recyclable materials.
 On an site covering over 71 square kilometres there are more than 50 handling facilities in operation, ensuring smooth handling of the most diverse goods.
 Some 290 berths offer space for ships of every size: especially large containerships and bulk cargo freighters, oil and chemicals tankers, ro-ro and break bulk carriers, feeders and inland waterway vessels.
 Highly qualified personnel and state-of-the-art handling technology facilitate fast and safe cargo handling.

 Today more than 70 percent of all the bulk cargoes transported around the world are packed into containers.
 As Germany's largest and Europe's third largest container port Hamburg takes on an important distribution function for worldwide flows of goods.
 Four high performance container terminals make possible an annual handling capacity of some 12 million TEU (20-foot standard containers).
 Added to this is the capacity of the numerous multi-purpose terminals where alongside conventional general cargo containerised goods are handled.
 All container terminals are equipped with integrated rail terminals - that adds decisively to Hamburg's leading position among rail ports in Europe.